MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/QuickBooksOnline.md

 Authentication Types Supported: QuickBooks Online account

+>[!Warning]
+> QuickBooks Online has deprecated support for IE11, which Power BI uses for authentication to web services.
+At this time, users will be impaired from creating new connections.

 ## Prerequisites

 To use the QuickBooks Online connector, you must have a QuickBooks Online account username and password.